claint76/inivation-docs/Software user guides/User_guide_-_libcaer.md

 #### Gentoo Linux

-A valid Gentoo ebuild repository is available <!--TO CHANGE--> [here](https://github.com/inilabs/gentoo-inilabs/) over Git.
+A valid Gentoo ebuild repository is available at <!--TO CHANGE--> [gentoo inilabs](https://github.com/inilabs/gentoo-inilabs/) over
+Git.
 The package is 'dev-libs/libcaer'.

 #### Ubuntu Linux